Skip to content

 The specific feelings you have depend on exactly where the disc is bulging and which nerves are involved.
 However, there are a few classic signs that point directly to an issue at this level of your lower back.
 Recognizing them is the first step toward finding the right path to relief.

-That Aching Lower Back Pain
+That Persistent Lower Back Ache

 One of the most common signs of an L4-L5 disc bulge is a persistent, nagging ache deep in your lower back.
 This isn't usually a sharp, sudden pain, but more of a chronic discomfort that can feel worse after sitting for a long time, like at a desk or in a car.
 You might notice it gets more intense as the day goes on.
 This happens because the bulging disc itself can irritate the surrounding ligaments and muscles.
 The constant pressure creates inflammation, leading to that familiar dull ache that just won’t seem to go away.
 It’s your body’s way of telling you that something is out of balance in your spine and needs attention.